protitude/module_login_security/README.txt

    An invalid login attempt will have a punishment of these number of seconds, as a protection for password guessing attempts.

- - Login delay base time: Delay in seconds for the next login count.
+ - Increase delay for each attempt?: Delay in seconds for the next login count.
    It's  computed by host and user, so any attempt to login again with the same user from the same IP address will be punished with additional delay time.
 The time the user has to wait for the next login operation is (attempts * delay), and the number of attempts is counted within the "Track time" time value.
 In the previous example of 24 hours, after 24h the login attemps will be cleared,